markcmurphy/devdocs-portal/Customers.md

 * Customer Form Fields
 * Customer Consent

+### Making Requests

+The new Customers API is easier to use.
+It reduces the API calls needed to accomplish a task.
+For example, creating a new Customer with the V2 API there was a need to hit several endpoints.
+Now the customer attributes and address are created in one step with Create a Customer, allowing you to batch create multiple customers, and their subresources, in a single API call.

+**Create a Customer**

+Single Customer on V3
+- `/customers`

+Single Customer on V2
+* `/customers/{customer_id}`
+* `/customers/{customer_id}/addresses`

+### Queries

+With the V3 Customers API, queries become a powerful tool.
+Instead of using a different endpoint to get customer sub-resources, there is one GET endpoint per resource with filters to refine the request.

+**Get Customer Addresses**

+Get Customer Address by name and company on V3 `/customers/addresses?company:in=bigcommerce,commongood&customer_id:in1,2,3`

+Get Customer Address by name and company on V2 `/customers/{customer_id}/addresses/{customer_address_id}`

 ### Upsert

 Upsert is used for Form Field Values and Customer Attributes.
 Upsert looks for a match to the existing record, and if one is found, then it makes an update.
 If a match is not found, it creates a new record.